Maclear Business Model, Regulation and Transparency Facts

 First, the personal factor remains important.
 The core of our team consists of trusted professionals whom the founders have worked with for many years.
 This long-term cooperation allows us to maintain a high level of execution quality and ensure the security of all operational processes.

-Second, the cost of employing IT specialists in Zurich is multiple times higher than in Tallinn or Riga.
+Second, this is a matter of rationality.
+The cost of employing IT specialists in Switzerland is multiple times higher than maintaining a distributed team across Europe and the globe.
 Relocating the entire operational function to Switzerland would significantly reduce margins and inevitably lead to lower returns for investors.

 Our approach is to prioritize quality while maintaining reasonable costs.
 This enables us to offer investors a balanced and transparent risk–return profile.